Catskill909/podcast_app/README.md

 - **Interim Dart Splash:** Custom Dart splash screen for a seamless transition after the native splash, matching icon size and background for a professional look
 - **Google Fonts:** No manual font assets required
 - **Ready for API:** PodcastApiService is abstracted for easy backend integration
+- **Consistent In-App Notifications:** Standardized SnackBar for connectivity errors, ensuring visibility above the mini-player with clear messaging and retry options.

 ---